Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 ## Plugins to the rescue!

-As I have already pointed out, the solutions putting variant selection entirely within the package manager weren't very flexible.
-They could really only work if the list of valid variants is largely fixed, or at least predictable.
+As I have already pointed out, the solutions that put variant selection entirely within the package manager areen't very flexible.
+They could only work if the list of valid variants is largely fixed, or at least predictable.
 To sidestep this limitation, we need a more distributed architecture, one where each package can independently devise how to select between its variants.